-- Reduce wood pole failure; and - Reduce the risks to public and worker safety, property damage, and increased service outages.
+- Reduce wood pole failure, and - Reduce the risks to public and worker safety, property damage, and increased service outages.

-2.1 The Principles of IPM
+2.1 The Principles of Integrated Pest Management

-In order to ensure effective pest management on all of its ROW corridors, FortisBC has adopted the principles of IPM into company programming.
+To ensure effective pest management on all of its ROW corridors, FortisBC has adopted the principles of integrated pest management (IPM) into company programming.
 IPM means a process for managing pest populations that includes the following activities:

-- Planning (prevention) and managing ecosystems to prevent organisms from becoming pests; - Identifying pest problems and potential pest problems; - Monitoring populations of pests and beneficial organisms; damage caused by pests and environmental conditions; - Using injury thresholds in making treatment decisions, - Suppressing (pest treatment options and method selection) pest populations to tolerable levels using strategies based on consideration of biological, physical, cultural, mechanical, behavioural and chemical controls in appropriate combinations and environmental and human health protection; and, - Evaluating the effectiveness of pest management strategies.
+- Planning (prevention) and managing ecosystems to prevent organisms from becoming pests - Identifying pest problems and potential pest problems - Monitoring populations of pests and beneficial organisms; damage caused by pests and environmental conditions - Using injury thresholds in making treatment decisions - Suppressing (pest treatment options and method selection) pest populations to tolerable levels using strategies based on consideration of biological, physical, cultural, mechanical, behavioural and chemical controls in appropriate combinations and environmental and human health protection - Evaluating the effectiveness of pest management strategies

-FortisBC's Wood Pole Test & Treat program is an essential part of the Integrated Pest Management program for wood structures, ensuring a safe and reliable power supply system, while respecting the environment.
-The program inspects wood poles and uses wood preservatives to maintain and prolong the life of poles and minimizing replacement costs, and for safety and reliability reasons.
+FortisBC's Wood Pole Test & Treat program is an essential part of the IPM program for wood structures, ensuring a safe and reliable power supply system, while respecting the environment.
+The program inspects wood poles and uses wood preservatives to maintain and prolong the life of poles; this minimizes replacement costs and is crucial for safety and reliability.